Intuitive Eating and Self Regulation:

 This is why the American Academy of Pediatrics recommends responsive feeding.
 As a parent or caregiver, you must learn to pay attention and act accordingly.
 This means that you let your baby nurse or take a bottle whenever they look hungry and let them decide how much to take at a time.
 It can be nerve wracking and confusing for parents, and especially hard if you want your kid on a schedule (or daycare dictates a schedule!).

-Do your best, trust your instincts!
+Do your best, learn about hunger and fullness cues.
 In general babies signal when they are hungry and when they are full.

 Some signs your baby might be hungry include: